- Written by Dr.Mehmet Demircioglu

 Why Did Two Hair Transplant Clinics Give Me Different Graft Numbers?

 One clinic may say 1,500 grafts.
 Another may say 3,500 grafts.
 A third may promise 5,000 grafts in one day, and suddenly the patient feels that the highest number must be the most serious plan.
+The same confusion can become more stressful when the graft number changes on surgery day, or when a patient is trying to understand whether 3,000 grafts is enough.

-I understand why patients become anxious.
+This anxiety makes sense.
 Hair loss is emotional, the donor area is limited, and every clinic sounds confident when presenting its own number.

 Why do hair transplant graft numbers vary so much between clinics?